Using U-Boot to unbrick your KVM¶

 -

-Comet Pro (GL-RM10): Hold the Reset button for about 5 seconds, during which power on the KVM at the same time, then release the button.
+Comet Pro (GL-RM10): Hold the Reset button for about 5 seconds, during which power on your KVM at the same time, then release the button.
 It will enter the U-Boot mode.

 -